 Flathead Audubon gets involved in carefully selected conservation issues.
 The Flathead Audubon Board of Directors formulates the chapter’s position on the issue.
 Then Conservation Committee members and Board members take appropriate action to promote that position.
 For details and some examples see our Conservation Advocacy page.

 Flathead Audubon also works in partnership with other organizations to provide conservation protection for local at-risk bird and wildlife habitat in Flathead County.
-Working cooperatively with Montana Audubon, we protect and manage the Owen Sowerwine Natural Area.
+Working cooperatively with Montana Audubon, we protect and manage Owen Sowerwine.
 And recently we worked with the Vital Ground Foundation and other groups to create the Alvord Lake Community Forest.

 Important Bird Areas in the Flathead

 Audubon’s Important Bird Areas (IBAs) Program is a global effort to identify and protect sites that are critical for the conservation of birds.
-There are three IBA’s in Flathead Valley – one of them is the Owen Sowerwine Natural Area.
+There are three IBA’s in Flathead Valley – one of them is Owen Sowerwine.
 Find out more about all three on our Important Bird Areas page.

 Conservation Achievement Recognition Program